metagraf/rHighcharts/README.md

 ## License

-This package uses [Highcharts JS](https://github.com/highslide-software/highcharts.com) to generate graphs, the licence for the JavaScript library is only free for personal or non-profit projects.
-Read the more about the Highcharts licence at [http://www.highcharts.com/license](http://www.highcharts.com/license).
+rHighcharts JS is released under the [GPL-2](http://www.gnu.org/licenses/gpl-2.0.html) licence.
+However, [Highcharts JS](https://github.com/highslide-software/highcharts.com), which is included in this package, is not free for commercial use.
+Read more about the Highcharts licence at [http://www.highcharts.com/license](http://www.highcharts.com/license).